 INSIGHTS BY VENDORS

-The global compression garments market is witnessing consolidation, with several vendors focusing on domestic brands' acquisition to strengthen the product portfolio.
+The global compression garments market is witnessing consolidation, with several market players focusing on domestic brands' acquisition to strengthen the product portfolio.
 With the help of acquisitions, vendors are also trying to reduce market competition.
-The emergence of independent brands with different product portfolios rather than traditional ones have garnered global players' attention, thereby triggering acquisitions.
+The emergence of independent brands with different product portfolios rather than traditional ones has garnered global players' attention, thereby triggering acquisitions.
 The market is highly competitive, with most players competing to gain a greater market share.
 The competition has intensified with several vendors selling the same products with limited product differentiation at the regional level.

-Segmentation by Gender
+Market by Gender

 - Abdomen and Torso